VertebrateResequencing/wr/README.md

 * Learning of how much memory and time commands take for best resource utilization
-* Draining the queue if you want to stop the system as gracefully as possible, and recoving from drains, stops and crashes
+* Draining the queue if you want to stop the system as gracefully as possible, and recovering from drains, stops and crashes

 Not yet implemented
 -------------------